1956: Roy Orbison debuted on the US singles charts with “Ooby Dooby.”

 1969: Captain Beefheart and his Magic Band released their studio LP, Trout Mask Replica.
 Produced by Frank Zappa, the double album combines elements of several genres of music and is regarded as an important work of experimental music and art rock.

 1972: Steely Dan released their first single, “Dallas,” which features lead vocals by drummer Jim Hodder.
-The song was not included on the band’s debut album, Can’t Buy a Thrill, was included on the 1978 Japan-only compilation Steely Dan.
+The song was not included on the band’s debut album, Can’t Buy a Thrill, and was included on the 1978 Japan-only compilation Steely Dan.
 Poco recorded a cover of the song for their eighth studio album, “Head Over Heels,” in 1975.

 1972: David Bowie’s fifth studio album, The Rise and Fall of Ziggy Stardust and the Spiders From Mars, was released by RCA Records.
 Centered around Bowie’s Ziggy Stardust alter ego, a rock star who acts as a messenger for extraterrestrial beings, the album is largely considered Bowie’s breakthrough work.
 It later peaked at #5 on the UK chart and #75 in the US.